ephbaum/EphWordsBlog/src/content/blog/2023-10-07-2023-week-40-another-chapter-ends-begins.md

 We need to stop waiting and start living.

 I recognize this is for the best, even if that recognition doesn't make it any easier.

+It's been made clear to me that I definitely need some space to work on myself as well.
+It's time for some introspection, personal reflection.
+This is another opportunity for me to grow.

 And this doesn't change the incredible life that we've had, the good and wonderful times that we've shared, the love that we shared.
 When times were good, they were great when times were bad, they were the worst.
 As of today we've been married 4,717 days -or- 12 years 11 months and I wouldn't trade any of them for the world.